Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 If you’ll be wearing your boots when it’s rainy, snowy, or cold, get a waterproof and breathable pair.
 They’ll keep moisture out, which will keep your feet comfortable regardless of how many miles you’re ticking off.

 The trade-off between impermeability and breathability is evident in heavier boots, so consider something lighter weight if your feet will be getting wet but not soaked.
-Generally, the more waterproof a boot is the heavier and less breathable it will be.
+Generally, the more waterproof a boot is, the heavier and less breathable it will be.

-There are a few exceptions, however, and modern advances in venting seem to be improving this age-old dilemma, hence our rave reviews of the SCARPA Rush 2 Mid GTX.
+There are a few exceptions, however, and modern advances in venting seem to be improving this age-old dilemma, hence our rave reviews of the SCARPA Rush 2 Pro Mid GTX.

 Waterproof hiking boots help you navigate wet terrain with ease; (photo/Honey McNaughton)